Bahamas (BS)

 Registrable as a trademark are all distinctive and graphically representable signs, three-dimensional forms and any combination of the mentioned signs.

-The following trademark types are registrable: trade marks, collective marks and certification marks.
+The following trademark types are registrable: trademarks, collective marks and certification marks.

 The application is filed at the Industrial Property Office